Syncano/website/pages/blog/2014-10-24-docker-workflow-fig-sh/index.md

     --link=postgres:postgres --link=redis:redis --link=rabbitmq:rabbit my_docker_image "$@"
 ```

-<p>Woah, it's super complicated and ugly – and that's only for running containers.
+Woah, it's super complicated and ugly – and that's only for running containers.
 What about inspecting containers, stopping them, or rebuilding them?
 You need more scripts for that.
 Managing docker this way can easily become a nightmare.
-Luckily, you can use <a href="http://www.fig.sh/">fig.sh</a> instead.</p>
+Luckily, you can use <a href="http://www.fig.sh/">fig.sh</a> instead.

-<p>Fig lets you configure the setup of your docker containers with a simple <a href="http://en.wikipedia.org/wiki/YAML">yaml</a> file and provides you with commands such as:</p>
+Fig lets you configure the setup of your docker containers with a simple <a href="http://en.wikipedia.org/wiki/YAML">yaml</a> file and provides you with commands such as:

 <ul>
 <li>up - runs all containers; builds containers if none are available</li>